+A high strength heat treated alloy steel.
 A chemically produced coating that leaves the steel surface with a matte black finish and offers mild corrosion resistance.

 A lock washer system that uses wedge locking technology to prevent loosening under severe vibration and dynamic load.

-EN 1.7182 or equivalent through-hardened steel.
+A low carbon steel for general use.
 Delta Protekt® is a zinc flake coating providing high corrosion protection.